 5 Things to Try While Visiting the Dolomites

-Italy’s Dolomites, a vast mountainous region located just south of the Alps, provide visitors a stunning account of natural beauty and endless adventure.
-Its 90,000 acres consist of picturesque villages, rolling green pastures and steep mountain trails with breathtaking views.
+Italy’s Dolomite Mountains, a vast mountainous region located in the southeastern Alps, provide visitors with a stunning account of natural beauty and endless adventure.
+Its 90,000 acres (365 square kilometers / 140 square miles) consist of picturesque villages, rolling green pastures, and steep mountain trails with breathtaking views.
 Traveling to the Dolomites can at first seem overwhelming, given the size and expanse of the area, so it’s a good idea to prepare a list of things to do ahead of time so you get the most out of your trip.

-There are five experiences, in particular, that should not be missed.
+Below are five experiences that should not be missed!

-In English via ferrata means “iron road”, and it’s a unique way to traverse the mountainous paths of the Dolomites by climbing up through the use of a series of metal rungs, safety cables, and bridges that form a vertical path to the summit.
-You need not be an experienced mountain climber, but be forewarned, the views during your ascent will most certainly stop you in your tracks.
+In English via ferrata means “iron path.”
+These storied routes offer a unique way to traverse the mountains of the Dolomites, by climbing using a series of metal rungs, bridges, and safety cables that form a vertical path to the summit.
+While you need not be an experienced mountain climber, be forewarned that the views during your ascent will most certainly stop you in your tracks!